ben-cassese/squishyplanet/docs/installation.md

 ## GPU Users

 Since ``squishyplanet`` is written entirely in ``JAX``, it can technically run on a GPU (or a TPU) as well as a CPU with no changes to the code.
-However, anyone attempting to do this will likely be dissapointed with the performance, since in its current state  ``squishyplanet`` is not optimized for GPU use.
+However, anyone attempting to do this will likely be disappointed with the performance, since in its current state  ``squishyplanet`` is not optimized for GPU use.
 Many of the operations are run  sequentially to save on memory and it was entirely developed on a CPU.

 If you are interested in running ``squishyplanet`` on a GPU, be sure you first follow the instructions for installing ``jax`` and ``jaxlib`` on your specific system, then install ``squishyplanet`` as normal.
 If you run into any issues, or even better if you're interested in helping to optimize ``squishyplanet`` for GPU use, please open an issue on the GitHub repository.